Chamberlain91/Heirloom/Documentation/Api/Heirloom.Drawing/Heirloom.Drawing.UniformInfo.md

 <small>`Read Only`</small>

+The name of this uniform.

 #### <a name="TYP233312DE"></a>Type : [UniformType](Heirloom.Drawing.UniformType.md)

 <small>`Read Only`</small>

+The type of this uniform.

 #### <a name="DIMA3278683"></a>Dimensions : [IntSize](../Heirloom.Math/Heirloom.Math.IntSize.md)

 <small>`Read Only`</small>

+The dimensions of this uniform.

 #### <a name="ARRE1891CFE"></a>ArraySize : int

 <small>`Read Only`</small>

+The array size of this uniform.

 #### <a name="ISV79DF967F"></a>IsVector : bool